wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 quickly to immobility.

 **Q:**&ensp;By its very nature, the mind is restless.
-It can perhaps be made quiët, but it is not quiët by itself.
+It can perhaps be made quiet, but it is not quiet by itself.

 **M:**&ensp;You may have chronic fever and shiver all the time.
 It is desires and fears that make the mind restless.
-Free from all negative emotions, it is quiët.
+Free from all negative emotions, it is quiet.

 **Q:**&ensp;You cannot protect the child from negative emotions.
 As soon as it is born it learns pain and fear.
 Hunger is a cruel master and it teaches